Cables are obsolete, and computers are in.

 If your electronic throttle controller goes defective, then do not be the one that waits to take care of it.

-Not only will your engine suffer in terms of performance, but it also poses a possible safety concern due to unexpected acceleration issues.
+Not only will your engine suffer in terms of efficiency, but it also poses a potential safety concern due to unexpected acceleration issues.